-KIND’s Family Separation Response Team is addressing the profound crisis caused by the Trump Administration taking children away from their parents upon arrival at the U.S.-Mexico border.
+KIND’s Family Separation Response Team continues to address the profound crisis caused by the prior administration’s “Zero Tolerance Policy” where thousands of children and families were separated at the U.S.-Mexico border.
 We continue to help children and families address the long-term consequences of this devastating policy and seek protection.

 The team coordinates sustained medical and social services to help separated children and families deal with the trauma of separation.
 Mental health services are especially critical for our traumatized child clients.

 The team interviews new child clients and matches them with free, specially trained attorneys to provide legal representation.
 The team has assisted more than 800 individuals impacted by family separation.
 At the height of the Zero Tolerance policy, the team helped numerous parents and children find each other.

 The team works closely with KIND’s International Programs Team in Central America to locate and support separated parents who were deported without their children, reunify families separated across borders, and provide psychosocial services to reunified families.

 It has been one year since the Biden Administration created the Family Reunification Task Force to find parents still separated from their children under the previous Administration’s Zero Tolerance...Read More